-Echoes of slave-holding culture that once thrived in the U.S. and Texas continue in this 21st century story of elders and young people - black and white - joining together to reclaim this historic cemetery named Love.
+Echoes of slave-holding culture that once thrived in the U.S. and Texas continue in this 21st century story of elders and young people - black and white, Native American heritage and Latino - joining together to reclaim this historic cemetery named Love.

 Events need storytellers.
 The Civil Rights movement succeeded, in part, because the importance of its story was recognized and told in print, photographs, and film, shocking people and catalyzing action once it was known.

 Stories can touch the heart.
 Getting this story into the world can provide a model for a national audience.